jameshamann/jekyll-material-theme/README.md

 github: https://github.com/jameshamann/jekyll-material-theme
 medium: https://medium.com

-baseurl: / # If your site is located at /blog or /home, change it here
+baseurl: # If your site is located at /blog or /home, change it here, otherwise leave it empty
 url: http://localhost:4000/ # The URL of your site

 google_analytics_tracking_id: # This looks something like UA-000000000-0 Head over to https://analytics.google.com/ to setup.